 Patricia E. Martel

-Steve currently serves as Executive Director for Individual Giving at the University of California, Riverside, where he leads teams of fundraising professionals to achieve the university’s priorities through private financial support.
-Prior to joining the University of California system, he worked for 16 years at Claremont McKenna College, where he developed a new off-campus study educational program in Silicon Valley after rising through the ranks of college advancement responsibilities.
+Steve has served as a university advancement professional for Western University of Health Sciences with campuses in Pomona, CA, and Lebanon, OR, where he led teams of fundraising professionals to achieve the university’s priorities through private financial support.
+Prior to joining WesternU, he worked for the University of California, at both the Riverside and Irvine campuses.
+Steve spent more than 16 years at Claremont McKenna College, where he developed a new off-campus study educational program in Silicon Valley after rising through the ranks of college advancement responsibilities.

 Earlier in his career, Steve founded a business and marketing consulting firm specializing in marketing and competitive intelligence platforms for pharmaceutical, medical device, and not-for-profit organizations.
 He also raised private support for a medical research and health care not-for-profit in Los Angeles.

-Steve has held leadership positions in a number of organizations including serving on the Claremont McKenna College Alumni Association board of directors, as President of the Drucker School Alumni Association board, as a member of the Carden Arbor View School board of directors, and as President of Recording for the Blind & Dyslexic (now Learning Ally) board in the Inland Empire / Orange County unit, as well as a member-at-large on the organization’s national board in Princeton, New Jersey.
+Steve has held volunteer leadership positions in organizations such as the Claremont McKenna College Alumni Association board of directors, President of the Drucker School Alumni Association board, as a member of the Carden Arbor View School board of directors, and as President of Recording for the Blind & Dyslexic (now Learning Ally) board in the Inland Empire / Orange County unit, as well as a member-at-large on the organization’s national board in Princeton, New Jersey.

 Steve earned his MBA from the Peter F. Drucker and Masatoshi Ito Graduate School of Management at the Claremont Graduate University and a bachelors degree in economics-accounting from Claremont McKenna College.
 He lives in Orange, California.